Brasília: Geography

-The city sits at an elevation of 1000 m and more, high on the Brazilian Highlands in the country's center-western region.
+The city sits at an elevation of 1000 m, on the Brazilian Highlands in the country's central-western region.
 Paranoá Lake, a large artificial lake, was built to increase the amount of water available and to maintain the region's humidity.
 It has a marina, and hosts wakeboarders and windsurfers.
-Diving can also be practiced and one of the main attractions is Vila Amaury, an old village submerged in the lake.
-This is where the first construction workers of Brasília used to live.
+Diving can also be practiced; one of the main attractions is Vila Amaury, an old village submerged in the lake where the first construction workers of Brasília lived.

 Climate

 Brasília has a tropical savanna climate (Aw, according to the Köppen climate classification), milder due to the elevation and with two distinct seasons: the rainy season, from October to April, and the dry season, from May to September.
-The average temperature is 21.4 °C. September, at the end of the dry season, has the highest average maximum temperature, 29.1 °C, and July has major and minor lower maximum average temperature, of 25.6 °C and 13.9 °C, respectively.
-Average temperatures from September through March are a consistent 22 °C. With 253.1 mm, November is the month with the highest rainfall of the year, while July is the lowest, with only 1.5 mm.
+The average temperature is 21.4 °C. September, at the end of the dry season, has the highest average temperature, 29.1 °C, while July has the lowest average temperature at 13.9 °C. Average temperatures from September through March are a consistent 22 °C. With 253.1 mm, November is the month with the highest rainfall of the year, while July is the lowest, with only 1.5 mm.
 During the dry season, the city can have very low relative humidity levels, often below 30%.

 According to the Brazilian National Institute of Meteorology (INMET), the record low temperature was 1.6 °C on 18 July 1975, and the record high was 36.4 °C on 18 October 2015 and 8 October 2020.
 The highest accumulated rainfall in 24 hours was 132.8 mm on 15 November 1963.